Darling late mother set example of selfless duty: Charles in first Parliament address as Britain's King | Entertainment

 - United Kingdom

-King Charles III on Monday addressed Parliament for the first time as Britain's monarch during which he pledged to follow the example of selfless duty set by his ''darling late mother'' Queen Elizabeth II in upholding ''the precious principles of constitutional governance".
+King Charles III on Monday addressed Parliament for the first time as Britain's monarch during which he paid tribute to Queen Elizabeth II and pledged to faithfully follow the example of selfless duty set by his ''darling late mother'' in upholding ''the precious principles of constitutional governance.''
+Responding to the condolences offered by the House of Commons and the House of Lords at Westminster Hall in London, the 73-year-old monarch reflected upon the ''weight of history'' as he pointed to the many symbols of his mother's reign around the historic Westminster Hall within the Houses of Parliament complex.

 ''While very young her late Majesty pledged herself to serve her country and her people and to maintain the precious principles of constitutional government which lie at the heart of our nation,” said Charles.

 ''This vow she kept with unsurpassed devotion.
-She set an example of selfless duty which with God's help and your counsels I am resolved faithfully to follow,'' he said.
+She set an example of selfless duty which with God's help and your counsels I am resolved faithfully to follow,'' the King said.

+''While very young her late Majesty pledged herself to serve her country and her people.

+''This vow she kept with unsurpassed devotion.
+She set an example of selfless duty which, with God’s help and your councils, I am resolved faithfully to follow,'' Charles said.

 Around 900 members of Parliament and peers gathered for this stage of the constitutional ritual of State Mourning, as they pledged loyalty to the new sovereign.
-The Speaker of the House of Commons, Sir Lindsay Hoyle, read out the condolence message, which was then handed to the new monarch.
+The Speaker of the House of Commons, Sir Lindsay Hoyle, read out the condolence message, which was then handed to the new monarch, who was accompanied by Camilla, the Queen Consort.

 ''Deep as our grief is, we know yours is deeper...
 There is nothing we can say in the praise of our late Queen, your mother, that you do not already know,'' said Hoyle.